koyo-nic/grass-course-veroa/slides/00_installation/PITCHME.md

 ---

-To allow bash tricks in Windows, just open GRASS GIS and in the black terminal, run
+To allow bash tricks in Windows, just open GRASS GIS and in the black terminal run:

 ```
 bash.exe